There are two separate boxes on the page and each have subtopics in tabs with more information.

 There are many types of de- identification and the method you choose is contingent on the properties of your data.

 For questions related to guidance on the de-identification of data for sharing please schedule a consultation.
-We will work with the University in accordance with the Research Integrity Office and institutional policies to assist you in finding effective methods.
+We will work with the University in accordance with the Research Integrity and Oversight (RIO) Office and institutional policies to assist you in finding effective methods.

 Archiving data in a repository provides easier access to users with minimal effort from you over time.
 Archives often provide numerous benefits: providing a unique identifier and a citation, enhanced metadata, greater discoverability, checks for file integrity, and use counts to name a few.